harmingcola/contract/documentation/src/site/sphinx/features.rst

 * DSL supports both json objects and text for specifying bodies.
 * Share contracts via GIT or local storage.
 * Auto and manual tagging of contracts.
+* Filtering of contracts by tags
+* Out of order JSON body matching.

 Server Features
 ---------------